marcuswhybrow/ray-peat-rodeo/README.md

 ## Huh?

-Sometimes a Ray mentions something ambiguously, or the full name of paper or person is unclear to the transcriber.
+Sometimes a Ray mentions something ambiguously, or the full name of a paper or person is unclear to the transcriber.
 [Create an issue](https://github.com/marcuswhybrow/ray-peat-rodeo/issues/new)
 in the GitHub project titled as a question that others may know the answer to, for example "Which 1986 biology paper is Ray refering to?"
 Add whatever context is pertenant to the issues description and submit the new issue.

-Take note of the isse's unique numerical id displayed after the issue title once created.
-Referring to an issue id in the transcript adds a golden "issue" sidenote containing the title as a call to action to all readers, and linking them directly to that particular GitHub issue as a place to discuss a solution.
-For example...
+Once created, take note of the issue's unique numerical ID displayed near the issue's title.
+Refer to this ID using a `#` inside of a sidenote:

 ```markdown
 RP: In 1986 they showed that {#51} ...
 ```

-This creates a golden, call to action, issue bubble entitled "#51 Which 1986 biology paper is Ray refering to?"
+When a sidenote contains a `#` and a number, a golden, call to action, issue bubble containing the isse title will be show to readers.
+In this case the bubble will read "#51 Which 1986 biology paper is Ray refering to?"
+Clicking the bubble take readers to the GitHub issue itself.

-GitHub issus are a great way to keep track of all opportunities for improving the clarity of readability for new readers, and serve to invite and organise the expertese of those who might know the answers to these gaps in knowledge.
+GitHub issues are a great way to keep track of opportunities for improving the clarity of readability for new readers, and serve to invite and organise the expertese of those who might fill in the gaps.

 I like to use isses liberrally.
 If I'm unsure of a mention, or don't know how to word a sidenote I create an issue and move on.
 This keeps transcription